VoliJS/NestedTypes/README.md

     defaults : {
         name : String,
         roles : Collection.RefsTo( function(){
             return this.collection.rolesCollection; // <- collection of Roles is the direct member of UsersCollection.
         })
     }
 });
 ```

-I'm planning to add more 'lazy evaluation' and reference handling features in future.
+Note, that 'change' events won't be bubbled from models in Collection.RefsTo.
+Collection's events will.

 Type checks and type coercion rules summary
 -------------------------------------------